XiangmaoMeng/DPCMNE/README.md

 # DPCMNE
- The source code will be avaliable soon.
+The source code will be released soon.

 mxmanhui@csu.edu.cn